Commanders, a wargame digest

 Against the odds!
 Only one unit gets armed with smoothbore musket, Elzey's 25th Virginia (Confederate).

-Next, I rolled for brigade commander attributes.
+Next, the brigade commander attributes were rolled for.
 The Confederate commanders didn't get any, so they remain standard commanders, but for the Union, the dice went a little crazy.

 I have knocked up myself a counter sheet to use with the map.
-It turns out I forgot to add another confederate cavalry unit (6th Virginia) so I made a separate counter for that.
+It turns out I forgot to add another confederate cavalry unit (6th Virginia) so a separate counter has been made for that.

-I also included some 'Battle' counters.
-These are used to mark those enemy occupied hexes that a friendly unit / stack moves into, which will each needed to be gamed on the figures table for that turn.
-This is done as soon as an enemy hex is entered, units that enter that then enter the hex later in that same campaign turn, sit on top of the battle marker and will arrive on the tabletop battle as a reinforcement.
+Some 'Battle' counters have been included.
+These are used to mark those enemy occupied hexes that a friendly unit / stack moves into, which will each needed to be 'battled out' on the figures table for that turn.
+This is done as soon as an enemy hex is entered, units that then enter the hex later in that same campaign turn, sit on top of the battle marker and will arrive on the tabletop battle later as a reinforcement.

 And so it begins